Summer is Officially Beginning to Be Cancelled

 Ford’s Theatre Events

-The theater has cancelled all public events through June 30 and the national historic site is closed indefinitely.
+The theater has canceled all public events through June 30 and the national historic site is closed indefinitely.

 Kennedy Center Events